International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

-.
-However, the only SDG indicator that tracks the progress on target 2.b is the amount related to notifications of export subsidies (Figure 4).
-OECD estimates positive market price support as the total of explicit and implicit transfers though policy measures creating a price gap.
-From 2019 to 2021, positive market price support in the OECD and eleven emerging economies was estimated to amount to US$317 billion per year.
-This value was equivalent to 8 per cent of gross farm receipts -—
+The debate on what should be tracked and how continues, and the global community should engage further.
+Export subsidies, as defined in SDG indicator 2.b.1, are not the only measures affecting global food markets.
+The OECD estimates positive market price support as the total of explicit and implicit transfers through policy measures creating a price gap between domestic prices paid to producers and the equivalent border price.
+From 2020 to 2022, positive market price support in the OECD and eleven emerging economies was estimated at $333 billion per year, equivalent to 7 per cent of gross farm receipts -—

 – ‒